 - 1. Meet the university's general requirements for graduate admission. - 2.
-Have completed the specialist in higher education administration degree awarded from William Carey University. - 3.
-Present evidence of acceptable scholarship with an average of at least a 3.25 GPA on the higher education administration specialist degree work. - 4.
+Have completed the specialist in higher education administration degree awarded from William Carey University or a masters' degree from a recognized accrediting agency. - 3.
+Present evidence of acceptable scholarship with an average of at least a 3.25 GPA on the higher education administration specialist degree work or master's level coursework. - 4.
 Submit two written letters of recommendation-one from a professor and one from a supervisor. - 5.
 Submit a resume or curriculum vita to the higher education administration program coordinator. - 6.
-Complete an interview conducted by the higher education administration doctoral admissions committee.

-7. Submit Graduate Record Exam (GRE) scores earned within the past five years of application submission date.
+Complete an interview conducted by the higher education administration doctoral admissions committee. - 7.
+Submit Graduate Record Exam (GRE) scores earned within the past five years of application submission date.
 These scores must include the quantitative, verbal, and written components.

 Admission is competitive and highly selective based on the above criteria and other considerations.
 A weight system will be used when examining the submitted information.
-The higher education administration admissions committee will examine the above listed information and make acceptance decisions after an evaluation of the information from all potential students who have made application to the program.
+The higher education administra-tion admissions committee will examine the above listed information and make acceptance decisions after an evaluation of the information from all potential students who have made application to the program.